 It is about time to make contacting your brand easier for your customers.
 Customers want a solution, they contact you to find this solution, not to start thinking about what kind of label their problem should have.
 They need a simple way to message you (think about what all you can find with one field through Google).
 It’s just so convenient.

-What happens inside the company – all the activities should be towards creating the value for the customer.
-Innovative technology can help here to analyse incoming customer messages and define their topics with no time, no manual work and no subjectivity.
+What happens inside the company – all the activities should be towards creating value for the customer.
+Innovative technology can help analyse incoming customer messages and define their topics with no time, no manual work and no subjectivity.
 Automatically defined topics enable the company to route messages right.
 Highly skilled employees receive the requests for sales and all support requests can be routed to assistants.
-But what’s more important – customers get right answers quicker.
+But what’s more important – customers get the right answers quicker.
+Feelingstream’s solution offers automated topic creation with the help of AI.

 Less time=more value.